alvin-mk/wireframing/README.md

 **User-Centered Design**: Wireframes prioritize the user's needs and experiences, leading to more intuitive and engaging designs.

 **Cost-Effective Development**: By addressing issues early, wireframes can save time and money in the long run.
+-  In conclusion, wireframing is an essential tool for creating user-friendly products.
+By investing time in wireframing, designers and developers can ensure that their products meet the needs of their users and achieve their business objectives.